 Fueling Pittsburgh Industries

-The Penn Fuel Company is recorded as the “first to supply natural gas to a major city (Pittsburgh) for home and industrial use.”
+Historical documents record the Penn Fuel Company as the “first to supply natural gas to a major city (Pittsburgh) for home and industrial use.”

 By 1886, Harper’s New Monthly Magazine reported that natural gas in Pittsburgh “already displaces over ten thousand tons of coal daily.
 Thus the character of that city will be completely transformed, and it will no longer be properly described as ‘the dirtiest city in America.’”

 After Pew and Emerson sold their Penn Fuel Company to Westinghouse, they organized the Peoples Natural Gas, which competed with Westinghouse to supply natural gas to Pittsburgh.
 They followed oil and natural gas deposits to Findlay, Ohio, and formed the Sun Oil Company in 1890.